 Breathwork is a dynamic practice for releasing, purifying, healing and attuning with Source.
 Bridging the conscious and subconscious, conscious breathing is one of the quickest ways to personal transformation, enhanced well-being, and the direct heart-opening experience of Divine Love.
 It is a profound part of the retreat process.

 Self-Inquiry is an opportunity to awaken to the truth of who we are.
-The embodied recognition and experience of long-held patterns of conditioned behavior lifts the veil that keeps us from peace of our true nature.
+The embodied recognition and experience of long-held patterns of conditioned behavior lifts the veil that keeps us from the peace of our true nature.

-Meditation periods are approximately 30 minutes and draw on the Vipassana and non-dual traditions.
+Meditation periods are approximately 20-30 minutes and draw on the Vipassana and non-dual traditions.
 Guidance will be offered in breath awareness and in open attention with the focus to relax and simply be with what is, as it is, without manipulation, so that we may come to rest in the natural state of awareness.

 A container of shared silence is maintained during the yoga retreat, except during the sessions.
-Silence is restful, being the mirror of our natural state.
+Silence is restful, as well as being the mirror of our natural state.
 This silent community creates a supportive environment in which to surrender to the inner silence, allowing us to question our conditioned beliefs and surrender to the truth of our being.
 The morning after arrival participants are asked to refrain from social conversation with one another during meals and free-time.
 We call this “social silence.”
 This social silence ends after the morning session of the last day.
-To read more about silent retreat you may go here.
+To read more about the silent retreat you may go here.